Gap Pattern: How Leadership Is Changing in the Millennial Era?

 The generation of millennials now accounts for more than half of all labor market participants.
 And recently, its representatives are trying on managerial roles.
 However, the leadership style of their predecessors does not suit them, and they gradually change it, forming their own.

 It is based on four main principles.
 But it is likely that in the future, under the influence of new views, our usual idea of leadership will transform even more.

-The idea of a flawless CEO has appeal to young leaders.
-Recognizing their weaknesses, they say, is just as important as strengths.
+The idea of a flawless CEO appeals to young leaders.
+Recognizing their weaknesses, they say, is just as important as their strengths.
 Therefore, they tirelessly ask questions, try to determine the paths of their development, and regularly study, instead of believing that they already know everything.
 This allows them to be open and in a variety of ways, inspired by new ideas and methods for their implementation.

-Of the skills that millennial leaders strive to develop, the so-called soft skills that prevail emotional intelligence, way of thinking, and ability to collaborate.
+Of the skills that millennial leaders strive to develop, the so-called soft skills prevail in emotional intelligence, way of thinking, and ability to collaborate.
 At the same time, technical skills - experience and knowledge in their industry - recede into the background.

 Collaboration and flexibility instead of strict hierarchies

 Next-generation leaders question "rules for the sake of rules."
 In their opinion, both managers and employees should constantly review and change those that no longer carry values.